-- On March 31, 2023, the Company acquired the remaining 90.53% shares in Flacq Associated Stonemasters Limited (FAST) for Rs 244.8m. - In 2022, the Company acquired the remaining 51% shares in Premix Ltd (formerly known as Pre-Mixed Concrete Ltd) for Rs 285.4m and also acquired an additional 17.24% of the issued shares of Drymix Ltd for a purchase consideration of Rs 96.4m. - (b) During the year, unsecured and interest free loans of Rs 1m (2022: Rs 10.1m) and Rs 2.3m (2022: Rs 3.3m) advanced to UBP Madagascar and United Granite Products Limited respectively were accounted under investments further to management's approval. - Impairment losses, key assumptions used and sensitivity (C)
+- On March 31, 2023, the Company acquired the remaining 90.53% shares in Flacq Associated Stonemasters Limited (FAST) for a purchase consideration of Rs 244.8m. - During the year, unsecured and interest free loan of Rs 0.7m (2023: Rs 1m) and Rs 0.6m (2023: Rs 2.3m) advanced to UBP Madagascar and United Granite Products Limited respectively were accounted under investments further to management's approval.